 Lastly, Ms. Suhasini Kejriwal’s sepia – tinted artwork gave forth a new dimension to our everyday streets.

-While many of the art works left me brooding, let me add that the opening night was also a lot of fun.
+Many of the art works left me brooding.
+Let me add that the opening night was also a lot of fun.
 For one, it gave me a chance to meet Ambica ma’am again as well as other interesting art practitioners.
+The exhibition is on till 2022 September end.
+I’ll urge Kolkata residents to give a dekko.

 The Bridge

+The Bridge is the casual dining restaurant at the Polo Floatel.
+I walked the plank to enter the ship-themed hotel.
+I was instantly taken in by how vibrant the decor was.
 I’d expected the hotel/ restaurant to bob & was disappointed when it didn’t.
 We chose to sit inside as the weather was pretty airless.
 Soon we were munching on a Non-veg Kebab Platter in which all the types were succulent.

 An Assam Tea Spritzer performed the role of the perfect accompaniment.

-Entrée was a Kolkata Chicken Biryani.
+Entree was a Kolkata Chicken Biryani.
 What makes a Kolkata Biryani different is the inclusion of potatoes apart from the main meat.
+We called it a night with a set of pictures on the Sky Deck.
+The soft sound of the river in front of us was soothing.

 Chowman

 A small eatery but serving pretty scrumptious Asian cuisine – who dislikes that?
-My initial thought was to just eat an appetizer but when my Chili Teriyaki Potato turned out to be spicy, I ordered myself a Chowman Special Noodles.
+My first thought was to just eat an appetizer.
+But, when my Chili Teriyaki Potato turned out to be spicy, I ordered myself a Chowman Special Noodles.
 This was a mixed meat noodles & was pungent.
+The decor had a black & red color scheme.

 Bharat Taxi

 I’m enraptured I booked Bharat Taxi.
 Conveyance was my biggest apprehension as I dislike the uncertainty of app-based cabs.
 Bharat Taxi turned out to be the best decision of my Kolkata trip.
+Coordinating with them was easy.
+Ms. Noori, my coordinator, understood my requirements well & remained in touch throughout my journey to guarantee a hassle-free travel.

 Mr. Fakhre Alam, my driver, was amiable, flexible & knew Kolkata well.
 Being a solo women traveler, I felt comfortable traveling with him.
+No wonder Bharat Taxi is a reputed name in this service.

 That’s about my Day 1.
 Back with Day 2 soon.